 - Lip vertices - If you want your character to use its mouth, separate the lip vertices so that the mouth can open.

-- Inner components - If your character has inner mouth components, such as a tongue and teeth, model a mouth bag within the head geometry to contain these features.
+- Inner components - If your character has inner mouth components, such as a tongue and teeth, model a mouth bag within the head mesh to contain these features.
 If your character uses eye sockets, model a similar eye bag to contain these features.

 - No extra data - Ensure that all children face parts of the Head_Geo don't contain history or frozen transformations.